 Skip to main content

-UCAS 2026 Personal Statement — The New Three-Question Format Explained
+UCAS 2026 Personal Statement The New Three-Question Format

 The three UCAS questions in full

-These are the exact prompts every UK undergraduate applicant now sees on the UCAS Hub.
-Each box has a 350-character minimum; the three together must not exceed 4,000 characters.
+For 2026 entry onwards, every UK undergraduate applicant answers all three of the prompts below on the UCAS Hub.
+Each box carries a 350-character minimum, and the three together must not exceed 4,000 characters — spaces and punctuation included.

 Why do you want to study this course or subject?